replicatedhq/kURL/docs/arch/adr-009-storage-migration.md

 In this way, applications can specifically request storage that will always be local to a node (with the "local" storageclass), or storage that will be distributed across the cluster (with the "distributed" storageclass).
 Using the "scaling" storageclass directly (instead of merely using the default storageclass) would be an application linting error.

+### Additional Details

+In order for the migration to be triggered when joining a node, a few things will need to be added or changed.

+There will need to be a way for non-primary nodes to know if a migration is available, and if so, to prompt the user to approve it.
+Once the migration has started, there should also be a way to for these nodes to know the progress of the migration and if it has completed.

+To this end, join scripts will incorporate two new parameters, one for an IP address+port to check for status, and another for an auth token.
+The IP address will be a cluster-internal service, as once the node has been joined we will be able to reach the service from the host.
+The auth token will also be available within a configmap within `kurl` namespace in the cluster - not a secret - so that it is also accessible to KOTS.

+To use this endpoint effectively, the join script will use it to check the number of nodes in the cluster at the end of the join process.
+If there are 3+ nodes, the script will check if a migration is available - and if it is still waiting for Rook to become healthy, it will wait for up to 5 minutes for this to happen.
+If the migration is available, then the user will be prompted for approval, with a timeout of < 5 minutes.

+Once a migration is in progress, the current status and logs will be available at the endpoint to be polled, and any script that triggers a migration will show them.

 ## Status